 As of right now (late 2016) the book exists in over three quarters of a million words, transcripts of all the interviews I did.
 I am still in the process of sitting with these stories and crafting them into the best possible thing they can be.
 I recently came across an author I love whose transcriptions for a similar kind of interview-based book were less than half of mine and her book took her four years.
 So, this is going to take some time, my friends.
 But I am in it for the long haul and am more committed than ever to making the dream of this book a reality.

-It will be a while so if you want to put a virtual bookmark in this so you’ll be emailed when there’s a book to be read you can enter in your email below.
-And in the meantime feel free to keep up with me and this creative process, as well as see interviews with other creative people, at CreativeTeacup.com.
+In the meantime feel free to keep up with me and this creative process, as well as see interviews with other creative people, at CreativeTeacup.com.